-Most states include income from intangible personal property in the tax base of personal income.
-Along with Florida, the states of Alabama, Kentucky, Pennsylvania and West Virginia specifically tax some form of intangible property, either by a separate tax or by inclusion in the property tax base, or provide for a local option tax on intangibles.
-West Virginia's tax is scheduled for repeal.
+Most states include income from intangible personal property in their personal income tax base.
+Along with Florida, the states of Kansas, Kentucky, and Pennsylvania specifically tax some form of intangible property, either by a separate tax or by inclusion in the property tax base, or provide for a local option tax on intangibles.
 Rates vary from state to state and between classes of property, but appear to range from 1/10 of 1 mill to 6 mills on most forms of taxable intangible personal property in those states.